mancjs/mancjs-code-golf/README.md

 #### Security

 The admin page is protected with HTTP basic auth.
-The username is `admin` and the password is the value of the `CG_ADMIN` environment variable.
+The username is `admin` and the password is the value of the `CG_ADMIN_PASSWORD` environment variable.

 ## Notes